Priyansh2116/QuantumPlate/README.md

 ---

 ## 6. AI/ML Integration

+### Predictive Payout Model (Admin)
+**Goal**: Estimate the likelihood of a payout event for admin-side forecasting and actuarial review.
+**Inputs**: Disruption probability, earnings shortfall percentage, zone risk score, peer signal strength.
+**Model**: Logistic Regression — outputs a payout probability (0.0–1.0) used on the admin dashboard to forecast weekly payout exposure across zones.

 ### Risk Prediction Model
 **Goal**: Estimate the probability that a worker in a given zone will face income disruption in the upcoming week.